Thescuba/relational-db/README.md

       * 2.4 Simliar SQL and Python Operations
       * 2.5 Why use Databases?
   * [Part 3: Connect Python Code to SQL](Python-Database-API.ipynb)
+      * 3.1 What is a DB-API?
+      * 3.2 Query Example

 # Notebooks Installation